MicheleDiSabato/laa-thrombosis/README.md

 * cauliflower (CF)

 ## Goal:
-The goal is ranking these four gemoetries in terms of their risk propensity to blood stagnation using a model-based approach.
+The goal is ranking these four geometries in terms of their risk propensity to blood stagnation using a model-based approach.

 ## Shape models
 To produce the meshes, we relied on [GMSH](https://gmsh.info/).